SciRuby/sciruby.com/source/_posts/2012-12-07-how-to-use-nmatrix-shortcuts.md

 ## Shortcuts available

 The following list is taken from [NMatrix's wiki](https://github.com/SciRuby/nmatrix/wiki/NMatrix).
+All are class methods on `NMatrix`.

 	ones(3,3)                    # A 3x3 matrix of ones.
 	zeros(4,4) or zeroes(4,4)    # Creates a matrix of zeros with dimensions as parameters.